"Introduction of Sergio Y. at the University Book Store", Seattle, WA - May, 2016

 Past and present merge and are ever manifest in his novels.
 Alexandre Vidal Porto succeeds in telling in a most concise and precise manner about a key part of the history of Brazil: many thousands of immigrants that sought their shelter and happiness, coming from Europe and even further away, to escape implacable fates.
 For instance, Areg, Sergio’s grandfather comes from Armenia ravaged by Turkish genocides at the beginning of the 20th century and becomes a successful businessman in the north of Brazil.
 And the reader learns about European immigration to North America in this novel, too.
 Memories of the inevitable losses are part and parcel of the essential baggage that immigrants bring along with them to their new countries – they mark the trajectories of their migrations and the lives of enticing characters.

-ALEXANDRE VIDAL PORTO is a writer and diplomat.
-He was born in São Paulo and grew up there and in Fortaleza, in northeast Brazil.
-He is a Harvard-trained lawyer, a human rights activist and a columnist with Folha de S. Paulo, the leading Brazilian newspaper.
+ALEXANDRE VIDAL PORTO is a writer and a diplomat.
+He was born in São Paulo and grew up there, as well as in Fortaleza, in the northeast of Brazil.
+He is a Harvard-trained lawyer, a human rights activist and a former columnist for Folha de S. Paulo, the leading Brazilian newspaper.

 Alexandre is the author of two novels: Matias na cidade (Matias in the city - Record, 2005) and Sergio Y. vai à América (Sergio Y.- Companhia das Letras, 2014),which was awarded the Paraná Literary Prize for best novel.